-Baccalaureate students initially entering a Florida College System Institution in the 2024-2025 school year, and thereafter, must successfully pass either POS 2041, AMH 2010 or AMH 2020 either by taking a course or passing an approved credit-by-examination, and must achieve a standard score on one of the following assessments prior to graduation.
+Baccalaureate students initially entering a Florida College System Institution in the 2024-2025 school year, and thereafter, must successfully pass AMH 2010, AMH 2020, or POS 2041 either by taking a course or passing an approved credit-by-examination, and must achieve a standard score on one of the following assessments prior to graduation.
+Note: AMS 2010 Civil Discourse and American Political Order can be taken Spring 2025.
+AMS 2010 is not currently offered at HCC but may transfer in.